SyedWasifAbbas5/Scripts/README.md

-# Installtion Scripts for different Tools & Services.
+# Installation Scripts for different Tools